ngreifer/fwb/README.md

-FWB involves generating sets of weights from a uniform Dirichlet distribution to be used in estimating statistics of interest, which yields a posterior distribution that can be interpreted in the same way the traditional (resampling0based) bootstrap distribution can be.
+FWB involves generating sets of weights from a uniform Dirichlet distribution to be used in estimating statistics of interest, which yields a posterior distribution that can be interpreted in the same way the traditional (resampling-based) bootstrap distribution can be.
 The primary function is `fwb()`, which is essentially a drop-in for `boot::boot()` in that it takes in a dataset and a function and applies that function to the dataset and a randomly generated set of case